Denoising as Adaptation: Noise-Space Domain Adaptation for Image Restoration: Experiments

 \section{Experiments}

-\textbf{Training Dataset}.
-For image denoising, we follow previous works~\cite{zhang2018ffdnet, zamir2022restormer} and construct the synthetic training dataset based on DIV2K~\cite{timofte2017ntire}, Flickr2K~\cite{nah2019ntire}, WED~\cite{ma2016waterloo}, and BSD~\cite{martin2001database}.
+\textbf{Dataset}.
+For image denoising, we follow previous works~\citep{zhang2018ffdnet, zamir2022restormer} and construct the synthetic training dataset based on DIV2K~\citep{timofte2017ntire}, Flickr2K~\citep{nah2019ntire}, WED~\citep{ma2016waterloo}, and BSD~\citep{martin2001database}.
 The noisy images are obtained by adding the additive white Gaussian noise (AWGN) of noise level $\sigma \in [0, 75]$ to the source clean images.
-We use the training dataset of SIDD~\cite{abdelhamed2018high} as the real-world data.
-For image deraining, the synthetic and real-world training datasets are respectively obtained from Rain13K~\cite{yang2017deep} and SPA~\cite{wang2019spatial}.
-For image deblurring, GoPro~\cite{nah2017deep} and RealBlur-J~\cite{rim2020real} are selected as the synthetic and real-world training datasets, respectively.
+We use the training dataset of SIDD~\citep{abdelhamed2018high} as the real-world data.
+For image deraining, the synthetic and real-world training datasets are respectively obtained from Rain13K~\citep{yang2017deep} and SPA~\citep{wang2019spatial}.
+For image deblurring, GoPro~\citep{nah2017deep} and RealBlur-J~\citep{rim2020real} are selected as the synthetic and real-world training datasets, respectively.
 Please note that we only use the degraded images from these real-world datasets (without the ground truth) for training purposes.
-For large-scale unpaired clean images, all images in the MS-COCO dataset~\cite{lin2014microsoft} are used.
+For large-scale unpaired clean images, all images in the MS-COCO dataset~\citep{lin2014microsoft} are used.
+The test images of the real-world datasets (SIDD, SPA, RealBlur-J) are employed to evaluate the performance of the corresponding image restoration models.